Skip to Content

 Terminating an employee

 When someone leaves your business, use the Terminate Employee flow to properly offboard them from payroll.
+Payroll termination and business access removal are separate actions.

 1. Go to Team → Team Members